Note: This post has been updated for 2019!

 In addition to being a veteran, Richard was also the very first ‘Survivor’ winner and has appeared on ‘Celebrity Apprentice.’
 He also spent some time in the slammer for not paying the taxes on his big ‘Survivor winnings,’ but that’s a whole other story…

 Before starring on ‘The Real World Austin’ in 2005, Rachel served as a combat nurse in the Army.
 She is a veteran of the Iraq War.
 Her time in the military helped her prepare to live in a ‘Real World’ loft with people like Wes, Melinda and Danny.
 She later went on to star on ‘The Challenge: Inferno 3″ in 2007, where she was a member of the ‘Good Guys’ team.
-After her time on reality TV, Rachel got married, had two babies and currently works as a physician’s assistant at a medical center in Albany, New York.

 These guys made up the “Military Team” on NatGeo’s ‘Ultimate Survival Alaska’ during Season 2, which aired in 2014.
 They came from different branches of the military– Jared is a former Navy SEAL, Rodolfo is a Marine and Grady is a former Green Beret, but they managed to work well together.
 Competing against a team of woodsmen, as well as a team of endurance specialists and a team of mountaineers, “Team Military” came in second during Season 2.
 Grady went on to co-host ‘Dual Survival.’